zbenmo/RLO/docs/Gymnasium/creating_a_new_environment.md

 - step
 - render

-In adition, your environment should have the following two attributes / member variables: *observation_space* and *observation_space*.
+In addition, your environment should have the following two attributes / member variables: *observation_space* and *observation_space*.
 For example in the initialization of your environment you can have (copied from Gymnasium documentation):

 ``` py
     ...